abdibrokhim/Final-Quiz.-Hack-the-Future-AI-Open-Source-Hackathon/tip.md

 Beyond Sight
 Corruption Complaint Analyzer

-> **Note:** This list is just a chill of all accepted projects list.
-Order is not based on any ranking.
+> **Note:** This list is just a chill list of all accepted projects.
+Order is NOT based on any ranking.